Pagofr/PGLightAntiCheat/README.md

 Please don't expect new Anti Cheat checks from me (pagofr), as I don't understand this complicated topic well enough.

-Warning: the permission lightanticheat.alerts got replaced with lightanticheat.alerts.* please change that in your permissions
+Warning: the permission lightanticheat.alerts got replaced with lightanticheat.alerts.* please change that in your permissions.
-also: the update function doesn't work (yet)
+Also: the update function doesn't work (yet)